michalis0/Cloud-and-Advanced-Analytics/labs/2-BigQuery/Readme.md

 **Done!
 Recap of what was done**
 - You imported your first file on Google Cloud Storage
-- This facilitates access and storage to data on the cloud - in particular large files
+- This facilitates access and storage of data on the cloud - in particular large files
-- As a comparison, this would be much more interesting to share csv dataset files through Cloud Storage compared to Github.
+- It is much more effective to store csv dataset files in Cloud Storage compared to Github.
-- Github as a maximum individual file size of 100MB while google cloud storage accepts files up to 5TB
+- Github has a maximum individual file size of 100MB while google cloud storage accepts files up to 5TB.
 - Google Cloud Storage could also be used as backup for files.

 **A few words on movies.csv:** This dataset contains three columns: movieId, title and genres and has a total of 27'278 rows